 is a challenging one.
 It uses the learner's knowledge of square numbers and gives the opportunity of practising addition in an unusual context.
 It is a useful problem through which to discuss different methods of approach.

 You could start by reminding the group about square numbers, perhaps by playing a game of 'I like ...' where you write up numbers you 'like' (i.e. are part of a set) to one side of the board and numbers you 'don't like' (i.e. are not in your set) to the other, as children suggest numbers.
 The idea is for children to determine the name of your set.

 You could then use the small cycle given at the beginning of the problem to introduce the idea of a cycle of squares, encouraging learners to check that each pair of numbers does indeed add to a square number.

-At the end of the lesson, all learners could be involved in a discussion of how they tackled the problem, building up the cycle on the board or interactive whiteboard, number by number.
+At the end of the lesson, all learners could be involved in a discussion of how they tackled the problem, building up the cycle on the board, number by number.
 You could invite them to comment about the advantages/disadvantages of the different methods used and they may decide that one method is particularly efficient.